We visit the new Buddha Bar London in Knightsbridge and find a glamorous and exotic bar and restaurant – read on for our review.

-Set over two floors, the bar and restaurant exude a fusion of colonial, baroque and East meets West style.
+Set over two floors, Buddha Bar London’s bar and restaurant exude a fusion of colonial, baroque and East meets West style.
 The food menu blends Chinese, Japanese, Thai and other Eastern flavours with Western tastes and influences.

 On the night of our visit the crowd is typical Knightsbridge of East meets West meets Far East meets… London, Moscow and Dubai.
 Some women are wearing the smallest and tightest cocktail dresses and the highest heels while others are covered in long black clothes and head scarves.

 Everyone looks beautiful and glamorous in dimmed light and the clinking of the cutlery and plates are softened by the chill out sounds of Electro-Lounge music.

 We start our dinner with two of my favourite Pan Asia dishes – Spicy Edamame (£4) and Chilly Salt Crispy Baby Squid (£8.70), followed by the more adventurous Smoked Duck and Foie Gras Gyoza (£15.50) and Dragon Scallop Steamed in the Shell (£13.60).

 I loved the edamame and the squid, but the gyoza dumplings were far too rich for my taste (duck and foie gras dumplings fried in oil might not be the smartest choice for anyone trying to watch their weight).
 The scallops lacked any flavours and would have tasted much better had they been spicier.